George Stiebel (businessman): Family

-His parents were Sigismund Stiebel (1790-1859), a Jew who emigrated from Germany and his housekeeper, a Jamaican of African descent.
+His parents were Sigismund Stiebel (1790-1859), a White Jew who emigrated from Germany and Eliza Catherine Bailey, a Jamaican of African and European [Mulatto] descent.
 Sigismund was active as a trader in South America and the West Indies.
 He later married Eliza Jacob, née Mocatta (1811–1858); the couple's children Adeline, Daniel, Jacob and Rebecca were born between 1837 and 1844.
 Sigismund was buried three days after his death in London's Balls Pond Jewish Cemetery.
-His paternal grandfather was Isaac Daniel Stiebel (1764 or 1766-March 26, 1850).
+His paternal grandfather was Isaac Daniel Stiebel (1764 or 1766 – March 26, 1850).